-When Rachel Montgomery killed the serial killer known as Michael Angelo, she knew her nightmare was only beginning.
-As a clairsentient, she could hear the ghosts of the women he had killed—spirits who discovered her secret while Michael was torturing her.
+When Rachel Montgomery killed the serial killer who’d abducted her, she knew her nightmare was only beginning.
+As a clairsentient, she could hear the ghosts of the women he had killed—spirits who discovered her secret while Rachel was being tortured.

 Word is out, and every ghost in Summer Park wants Rachel to sort through their final business.
 And if she can’t help them find peace, they’ll settle for a piece of her.

 Dr. Garrett Wolfstrom knows that Rachel is more than she seems.
 Her flakey persona is an act that he’s seen through time and again—to the caring, intelligent woman who stole his heart the first time they met.
 Their connection is beyond his understanding, but he’s sure she feels it, too.